 Winning rave reviews from diners and critics, Sen of Japan is a local favorite that visitors are starting to discover.
 The finely prepared food is served in tasteful but comfortable surroundings, and its off-the-Strip location helps keep the prices reasonable, although not cheap.
 The former head chef at Nobu at the Hard Rock opened Sen of Japan, and his expertise is obvious in the delicious food.
 Cold and warm appetizers; sushi and sashimi; grilled, braised, and fried dishes; and tempura give diners a wide selection satisfying options.
 Sen of Japan may be a little out of the way, but once you arrive you'll be glad you made the drive.

 Kumi's style gives Japanese food a Korean American twist, courtesy of Akira Back, the restaurant's chef.
-Anchoring the dining room is the sushi bar, with a design inspired by common Japanese homes.
-The menu offers cool and warm shared plates, New Style Sashimi (salmon, white fish, octopus or beef with hot oil, yuzu soy, garlic and micro Thai basil), signature rolls and sushi or sashimi.
+Anchoring the dining room is the sushi bar, with an overall design inspired by common Japanese homes.
+The menu offers cool and warm shared plates, New Style Sashimi (salmon, white fish, octopus or beef with hot oil, yuzu soy, garlic and micro cilantro), signature rolls and sushi or sashimi.
 Creative signature rolls bring on new flavors, like the Hot Mess: crab, sashimi poke and Screaming O Sauce.
 A full selection of entrees including steak, Kobe short ribs, Jidori chicken and uni shrimp pasta is also available.

 This trend-setting restaurant's first location in New York made a name for itself with delicious food and now has several locations, with each location featuring a unique menu.
 In Las Vegas, diners can enjoy perfectly prepared sushi and sashimi, along with signature dishes like beef marrow bones, fried chicken with wasabi honey, bone-in rib steak and miso lobster.
 The sushi and sashimi offerings are broken out into Atlantic and Pacific sections; special and vegetable rolls, box sushi and a separate menu for the sushi bar are available.
 Special rolls, like California, Spicy Tuna and even cooked rolls, like the Kaki Fri (fried oysters and lettuce) complete a full menu of temptingly delicious sushi.

 Fresh, seasonal fish is flown in every day at the Bellagio's Yellowtail Japanese Restaurant.
 In the hands of the skilled staff at Yellowtail, that fish becomes sushi, sashimi, tempura and rolls.
 Cool and warm appetizers include the Big Eye Tuna Pizza, Lobster Carpaccio and Ankimo (monkfish liver pate with citrus soy).
 Specialty rolls like Angry Salmon (avocado, cucumber, serrano) and Yellowtail Scallion tempt diners with delectable combinations.
 A full sushi and sashimi menu, as well as omakase, is offered.
 Entrees like Jidori Chicken and Kobe Beef round out the culinary options.
-The upscale ambiance at Yellowtail includes the Fountains of Bellagio in the background, and the restaurant's elegant design includes a wall filled with a bronze yellowtail's tail, its bronze "scales" glittering under the lights.
+The upscale ambiance at Yellowtail includes the Fountains of Bellagio in the background, and the restaurant's elegant design includes a wall filled with a bronze yellowtail's tail, it's bronze "scales" glittering under the lights.

 At SUSHISAMBA, you get sushi with a South American twist.
 Brazilian, Peruvian and Japanese styles combine on the menu here, offering diners a blend of many culinary styles.
 An extensive sushi and sashimi list gives you a full selection of fish and seafood, as well as several types of rolls.
 A special selection of Samba Rolls offers combinations like the Neo Tokyo: bigeye tuna, tempura flake, and aji panca.
 Other menu options include small plates, tiradito, robata, and tempura.
 Full-sized entrees like Miso-marinated Chilean Sea Bass or a steak, offer something for bigger appetites.
 Located at the Palazzo in a beautifully designed space, SUSHISAMBA's warm colors and curvy shapes give diners a striking ambiance to complement the innovative food.